 The executive directors are responsible for the other information.
-The other information comprises the section "Description of Key Features of the Internal Control System, the Risk Management System and the Compliance Management System in Accordance with the A.5 DCGK 2022 Recommendation" of the management report as an unaudited part of the management report.
+The other information comprises the section "Description of Key Features of the Internal Control System, the Risk Management System and the Compliance Management System in Accordance with the A.5 DCGK 2022 Recommendation" as an unaudited part of the management report.